My Presentation at the Philadephia Conference for Women

 There is no magic bullet to creating a substantial social media plan – it takes time to develop and implement the right strategy to meet your goals.
 However, it is not as complicated as you may think.
 A few goals, a plan, and a bit of know-how is all you need.

-1. Set-up your accounts
+- Set-up your accounts

 You can not have a digital footprint if you are not in the game, and setting up accounts is the first step.
 Make sure to position yourself within the culture of each platform writing a unique profile that speaks directly to your potential customers and clients.
-Your branding should be 11988774_10207990473299928_694138441339020168_nconsistent (logo, message) so your digital footprint looks like you, so only tweak it a bit to fit.
+Your branding should be consistent (logo, message) so your digital footprint looks like you, so only tweak it a bit to fit.

 Set-up LinkedIn, Facebook, Twitter, and Google+ first.
-Once you have a footing in those and are consistently posting you can move to include Instagram and Pinterest.
+Once you have a footing in those and are consistently posting you can move to include Instagram and Pinterest. - Connect with the right people

 You are constantly in contact with people who are also building their presence on social media.
 Send LinkedIn inites to anyone you met at the conference.
 Follow the speakers on Twitter.
 Look to your networking groups for more contacts.
-Include your friends and neighbors, those you sit on boards with, and classmates.
+Include your friends and neighbors, those you sit on boards with, and classmates. - Start being social – and there are many ways to be social:

 First: Share content.
 Half the content you share should be yourown (blog posts) and the other 1/2 should be the content of others.
 You want to share content that educates, entertains and informs your connections without looking like you are just advertising.
 If you are sharing the content of others make sure to include them in your posts so they can help you create conversations around your important topics.